conda/conda-dot-org/learn/faq.md

 - **Simplified Package Management**: Conda simplifies the installation, management, and updating of software packages and their dependencies.
 It provides a unified interface for package installation across different programming languages.

-- **Cross-Platform Compatibility**: conda works seamlessly on Windows, macOS, and Linux operating systems.
+- **Cross-Platform Compatibility**: Conda works seamlessly on Windows, macOS, and Linux operating systems.
 It ensures consistent package installations and avoids compatibility issues across different platforms.

 - **Extensive Package Ecosystem**: Conda provides access to a large collection of pre-built packages for various domains, including data science, machine learning, scientific computing, and more.
 This extensive ecosystem saves time by eliminating the need for manual compilation and configuration.